git-merge-workshops/git-it-right/docs/4_GitRevert_With_Exercise.md

 We will go through a simple exercise to try to out `git revert`.
 As long as you have **Git CLI** installed in your computer, you don't need the internet connection.

+> NOTE: You can continue to use a same directory and a same script for other continuing exercises.
+However, the idea is to allow users to pick up from any step that they want to review later without depending on other steps.
+In addition, it is always easy to work with a clean slate.
+Because of this, you will see same or similar commands and instructions getting copied over multiple time.

 #### STEP 1: Create a directory and cd into it

 This will depend on your operating system.